 However, often people are surprised how little they feel hunger.

 People also often find fasting tends to increase their energy rather than leaving them drained.

 The following groups of people should not undertake water fasting without medical support:

 - Gout sufferers

-- Despite fasting having shown to be beneficial to diabetic patients, they should consult their doctor before trying a fast
+Despite fasting having shown to be beneficial to diabetic patients, if you have diabetes, you should consult your doctor before trying a fast.

 Most water fasts last between 24 and 72 hours.

 Don’t fast for longer than this without medical supervision.

 As the name water fasting implies, you don’t consume anything but water.

 Prior to the fast, you might want to reduce your coffee and tea intake so you don't experience caffeine withdrawal during the fast, which can be pretty uncomfortable for some people.